We Come Highly Recommended

 The probate process typically follows these steps:

-- The executor files for application with the court to admit the will to probate;
+- The executor files a probate application with the court to admit the will.

 - After all creditors are paid, and any disputes are resolved, the executor and court will distribute assets among beneficiaries as per the decedent's will, finalizing the probate process.